MW55/Natrix/README.md

 # Steps of the Pipeline
 ## Initial demultiplexing
-The sorting of reads accoring to their barcode is known as demultiplexing.
-In Natrix, the demultiplexing step is implemented in a separate script, independent from the rest of the pipeline, as it is often already done by the sequencing company and therefore in most cases not necessary.
+The sorting of reads according to their barcode is known as demultiplexing.

 ## Quality control
 For quality control the pipeline uses the programs FastQC (Andrews 2010), MultiQC (Ewels